-When the WIPP is decommissioned, specially designed shaft seals and closure systems will be placed in the excavated shafts and in the drifts.
+When WIPP is decommissioned, specially designed shaft seals and closure systems will be placed in the excavated shafts and in the drifts.
 Geologic pressures and the plasticity of the salt will result in the excavation's gradual closure due to creep.
-This closure will encapsulate and isolate waste within the Salado Formation.
+This closure will encapsulate and isolate waste within the Salado Formation providing permanent disposal.